Dillard’s, Inc. (NYSE:DDS) Shares Sold by Invesco Ltd.

-Other large investors have also modified their holdings of the company.
-Exchange Traded Concepts LLC acquired a new stake in Dillard’s in the 3rd quarter valued at approximately $27,000.
-First Horizon Advisors Inc. raised its holdings in shares of Dillard’s by 650.0% in the 3rd quarter.
-First Horizon Advisors Inc. now owns 90 shares of the company’s stock valued at $29,000 after buying an additional 78 shares during the period.
-Skandinaviska Enskilda Banken AB publ acquired a new position in Dillard’s during the 3rd quarter worth about $69,000.
-Dark Forest Capital Management LP purchased a new position in Dillard’s during the 3rd quarter valued at about $134,000.
-Finally, Candriam Luxembourg S.C.A. acquired a new position in Dillard’s in the 3rd quarter valued at about $257,000.
-61.48% of the stock is owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds have also added to or reduced their stakes in the company.
+Dynamic Technology Lab Private Ltd acquired a new position in shares of Dillard’s in the 3rd quarter valued at $2,411,000.
+Dark Forest Capital Management LP purchased a new stake in shares of Dillard’s in the 3rd quarter valued at approximately $134,000.
+Neuberger Berman Group LLC acquired a new position in shares of Dillard’s in the 3rd quarter worth approximately $365,000.
+Dimensional Fund Advisors LP boosted its position in shares of Dillard’s by 0.8% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 1,316,316 shares of the company’s stock worth $227,119,000 after purchasing an additional 10,455 shares during the period.
+Finally, Natixis acquired a new position in Dillard’s during the third quarter worth $1,107,000.
+Hedge funds and other institutional investors own 61.48% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Monday, May 2nd.
-Stockholders of record on Thursday, March 31st will be issued a $0.20 dividend.
-This represents a $0.80 annualized dividend and a dividend yield of 0.30%.
-The ex-dividend date is Wednesday, March 30th.
-Dillard’s’s payout ratio is currently 1.88%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, May 2nd.
+Shareholders of record on Thursday, March 31st will be issued a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a yield of 0.30%.
+The ex-dividend date of this dividend is Wednesday, March 30th.
+Dillard’s’s dividend payout ratio (DPR) is 1.88%.

-Several equities research analysts recently weighed in on DDS shares.
-UBS Group initiated coverage on shares of Dillard’s in a research note on Tuesday, November 30th.
-They set a “sell” rating and a $190.00 target price on the stock.
-Telsey Advisory Group cut their price target on Dillard’s to $275.00 and set a “market perform” rating on the stock in a report on Wednesday, February 23rd.
-Finally, Zacks Investment Research cut Dillard’s from a “strong-buy” rating to a “hold” rating and set a $270.00 price objective for the company. in a research note on Wednesday, January 12th.
-One investment analyst has rated the stock with a sell rating and three have given a hold rating to the company.
-According to MarketBeat, Dillard’s currently has a consensus rating of “Hold” and a consensus price target of $203.75.
+DDS has been the subject of a number of research analyst reports.
+UBS Group started coverage on Dillard’s in a report on Tuesday, November 30th.
+They set a “sell” rating and a $190.00 target price for the company.
+Telsey Advisory Group decreased their price target on shares of Dillard’s to $275.00 and set a “market perform” rating for the company in a research report on Wednesday, February 23rd.
+Finally, Zacks Investment Research lowered Dillard’s from a “strong-buy” rating to a “hold” rating and set a $270.00 price objective on the stock. in a research report on Wednesday, January 12th.
+One investment analyst has rated the stock with a sell rating and three have given a hold rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus price target of $203.75.

-In other news, Director Warren A. Stephens purchased 20,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 23rd.
-The shares were purchased at an average price of $230.51 per share, for a total transaction of $4,610,200.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-24.10% of the stock is owned by corporate insiders.
+In other Dillard’s news, Director Warren A. Stephens acquired 20,000 shares of the company’s stock in a transaction dated Wednesday, February 23rd.
+The shares were acquired at an average price of $230.51 per share, for a total transaction of $4,610,200.00.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 24.10% of the company’s stock.

 Dillard’s Profile (Get Rating)